 We can build bespoke portals to deliver your own organisation’s restricted donated data alongside the NGDC’s openly available datasets.
 Please contact the NGDC regarding commissioning such an activity.

 Data should follow the Association of Geotechnical and Geo-environmental Specialists’ guidelines.
-Please use our AGS file utilities tool to validate your files against the AGS standard and our data submission requirements
+Please use our AGS file utilities tool to validate your AGS v4.x files against the AGS standard and our data submission requirements.
+If you are using AGS v3.x please use our legacy AGS Validator.

 Correct formatting containing no comma or quote errors, which may prevent the file from being processed automatically.